Huddersfield Town's 2014/15 Club Charter

 •click on the sub heading of 'Buy online'.

-We are continuing to implement 'TicketFast', for every Huddersfield Town home fixture throughout the 2012/13 season.
-This system allows supporters to print their purchased tickets at home (rather then collect from the box office or have them posted out).
+We are continuing to implement 'TicketFast', for every Huddersfield Town home fixture throughout the 2014/15 season.
+This system allows supporters to print their purchased tickets at home (rather than collect from the box office or have them posted out).

-Please note that all online sales will be subject to pre-advertised booking fees.
+Please note that all online sales will be subject to pre-advertised booking fees, although “print at home” tickets incur no booking fee.

 At the ticket office, open Monday to Friday 9am-5pm, Saturday (non-match day) 9am-12noon and Saturday (match day) from 9am until kick off.